PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ## TODOs

 - Looking into developing a User Interface to allow easier configurations.
+- Looking at building language pack support using the  _Packages_ folder (https://docs.microsoft.com/en-us/azure/virtual-desktop/language-packs)
 - Build a script to convert MDT environment to AIB environment.
-Basically to copy the Applications,templates,and certain scripts to a blob storage.
+Basically to copy the Applications,templates,and scripts to a blob storage.
 Structure should look be in a format like:

   eg. **\<type\>-\<productname\>-\<version | latest\>**